rmsk2/rustpwman/README.md

 ### Edit entry

 This menu entry allows to manually edit the value or contents of the currently selected password entry.
+After the edit dialog opens you can additionally either generate a random password and insert it at the current cursor position or insert the current contents of the clipboard at this position.

 ### Add entry